bookiza/bookiza.old.docs/_posts/2018-07-26-installation.md

-> If for some reason you're unable to upgrade node binaries (for example, on v6.2.0 or below) you might want to try installing bookiza as-is first and if it doesn't work then use the `\--harmony` flag in the shebangs of the executable <a href="https://github.com/bookiza/bookiza/blob/master/bin/bin.js">bin</a>.
+> If for some reason you're unable to upgrade node binaries (for example, on v6.2.0 or below) you might want to try re-installing bookiza as-is first and if it doesn't work still then use the `\--harmony` flag in the shebangs of the executable <a href="https://github.com/bookiza/bookiza/blob/master/bin/bin.js">bin</a>.
 > Read more about this <a href="http://stackoverflow.com/questions/28756759/how-to-start-global-npm-module-with-harmony-flag"> issue</a> on Stackoverflow.

 ##### Dependencies